TabbycatDebate/tabbycat/CONTRIBUTING.rst

 Contributing
 ============

-.. important:: We are using the `git-flow workflow <http://danielkummer.github.io/git-flow-cheatsheet/>`_, so please submit any pull requests against the **develop branch** (and not master).

 Contributions are welcome, and are greatly appreciated!
-Every little bit helps, and credit will be given. `Join our Facebook group <https://www.facebook.com/groups/tabbycat.debate/>`_.
+Every little bit helps, and credit will be given. `Join our Facebook group <https://www.facebook.com/groups/tabbycat.debate/>`_ if you have any questions about how to get started contributing.

 Bug reports
 ===========

 Please report bugs by opening a new issue in our `GitHub repository <https://github.com/czlee/tabbycat/issues>`_.
 It is most helpful if you can include:

 - How Tabbycat was installed (on Heroku, locally on OS X, `etc.`)
 - Any details about your tournament and setup that might be helpful in troubleshooting